Jump To Section

 - Combine the eggs, heavy cream (or dairy of choice), and ½ tsp salt into a large bowl, and beat until frothy.
 (Why large eggs?
 Learn about the importance of egg sizes here.)

-- Heat olive oil in your skillet over medium-high heat, then add your filling, cooking according to need.
+- Heat olive oil in an ovenproof skillet over medium-high heat, then add your filling.
 Cook meats first, removing from pan before cooking any additional vegetables and garlic in the delicious fat.
 Combine all fillings together before sprinkling cheese over the top.

 - Pour egg mixture on top of filling and cheese; tilt pan gently until eggs cover all the filling.